 At about 14 days of age, the nestbox should come out of the cage.
 By then the kits are hopping out on their own, and leaving the nest box in the cage for too much longer can contribute to health threats such as infections and conjunctivitis.

-Between 2 weeks of age and weaning - anywhere between 5 weeks (probably too early) and 8 weeks (maybe too old) - the kits sleep a lot, eat a lot, and grow like crazy.
+Between 2 weeks of age and weaning - between 5 to 8 weeks - the kits sleep a lot, eat a lot, and grow like crazy.

 Kits grow at different rates, even in the same litter.
-But having 24/7 access to hay and pellets
+Having 24/7 access to hay and pellets

 means that the little runt that was pushed away from the teat in the nestbox now